girdeux31/easyPhysi/README.md

 | proton   | 1.673e-27 | 1.602e-19  |
 | neutron  | 1.675e-27 | 0.0        |

+The mass and position of celestial bodies are defined in kilograms and kilometers.

 > [!NOTE]
-> The distance of celestial bodies is the average distance to the sun (except for the moon, which is the average distance to the Earth) and is defined in the x-axis.
+> The distance of celestial bodies is the average distance to the Sun (except for the Moon, which is the average distance to the Earth) and is defined in the x-axis.

 <a name="tab-body-celestial"></a>